eProsima/Fast-DDS-docs/docs/fastdds/ros2/ros2_configure.rst

 =============================

-To use some specific features from Fast-DDS library using ROS 2, we can use the XML configuration files that the library uses to configure *QoS*.
+To use some specific features from Fast-DDS library using ROS 2, the XML configuration files that the library uses to configure *QoS* can be used.
 Please refer to :ref:`xml_profiles` to see the whole list of configuration options available in *Fast DDS*.
 There are two possibilities for providing *Fast DDS* with XML configuration files: